-Prevent, Pursue, Protect and Prepare for terrorism and domestic extremism through collaborative preparedness
+Prevent, Pursue, Protect and Prepare through collaborative preparedness

-The Government's CONTEST strategy (Prevent, Pursue, Protect and Prepare) shapes our national response to counter-terrorism.
+The Government's CONTEST strategy (Prevent, Pursue, Protect and Prepare) shapes our national response to counterterrorism.

 An important approach to preventing radicalisation, extremism and terrorism is the PREVENT strategy.

-This strategy is designed to safeguard individuals, and vulnerable people in particular from exploitation from extremists.
+The CONTEST strategy is designed to safeguard individuals, and vulnerable people in particular from exploitation from extremists.

 PREVENT training is delivered to front-line professionals in contact with vulnerable people, such as education, health, social services and police.

 This strategy builds on work demonstrating that local communities can help to prevent and protect themselves from radicalisation.